Guidance for Adding a Mobile Dwelling to a Property in Portland

 • RV- less expensive. $10K used to $30K new.
 Lightweight, better for road usage.
 Not especially cute.

-• Consider orientation of the trailer tongue on your site relative to the selected trailer’s entry location.
-Also, consider the window locations.
+• Consider orientation of the trailer tongue relative to the trailer’s entry location.
+Will you be pulling or pushing the trailer into position?
+Also, consider the entry and window locations relative to the site.

 • Investigate hook up requirements:

-• Electric- determine what amount of power is needed for the desired THOW/RV.
+• Electric- determine what amount of power is needed for the desired THOW/RV- typically 50 amps for a THOW.
 Where is the electric subpanel in the THOW/RV.
 Take a picture of the THOW/RV outlet.
-Consider long the electric cord will need to be to plug into your new outlet.
+Consider the length of the power cord that will be needed to plug into the 50 amp outlet.

 • If the dwelling requires a sewer connection, determine where sewer will run.
-Refer to sewer diagram for property if it is available.
-If not, a “TV sewer scope” should be used to determine the location and elevation of the sewer underground.
+Refer to sewer diagram for the property if it is available.
+If not, a sewer depth scope service should be used to determine the geometry (location and elevation) of the sewer lateral.

-• Determine exactly where RV dump will be located to accommodate mobile dwelling and still provide good feng shui and allow for dwelling placement and the eventual occupant’s navigation of the site.
+• Determine exactly where RV cleanout will be located to accommodate mobile dwelling and still provide good feng shui and allow for dwelling placement and the eventual occupant’s navigation of the site.
+The most challenging placement is always the sewer.

-• Determine how to run the sewer and electric lines to the RV hookup location.
+• Determine how to run the sewer, electric, and water to the RV hookup location.

-• Determine whether to run a new water line or use an existing hose bib.
+• Determine whether to run a dedicated water service or use an existing hose bib.

 • Determine how to execute the project (eg. hire contractors, DIY it)